What is Box Plot?

 "Oh wow!!!
 Congratulations, so when are you starting and which university have you joined?"

 " I have not yet finalized any university.
 I am willing to join any university, though."

 " I have selected a few.
-I find it difficult to choose.
+I am finding it difficult to choose.
 Can you help me decide?"

 " Oh sure!
 Share the information that you have collected!"

-The next day my friend shared the data of all the universities in which he wished to pursue his post-graduation program.
+The next day my friend shared the data of all the universities from which he wished to pursue his post-graduation program.

 I did my part of the research and collected a few more details about those Universities like: